 The primary focus of food waste prevention should be to act directly at source by limiting the generation of surplus food at each stage in the food supply chain (i.e. production, processing, distribution and consumption).
-If this cannot be achieved, the best destination for food surplus, which ensures the highest value use of edible food resources, is to redistribute this food for human consumption where safe to do so.
+If this cannot be achieved, the best destination for food surplus, which ensures the highest value use of edible food resources in line with the waste hierarchy, is to redistribute this food for human consumption where safe to do so.

 As part of the Circular Economy Action Plan, the Commission has adopted EU food donation guidelines in order to facilitate the recovery and redistribution of safe, edible food to those in need.
 Developed in consultation with the EU Platform on Food Losses and Food Waste, the EU food donation guidelines seek to: